 Administrative Officers Course (AOC)

-The Southern Police Institute is an integral part of the Department of Justice Administration in the College of Arts and Sciences of the University of Louisville.
+The Southern Police Institute is an integral part of the Department of Criminal Justice in the College of Arts and Sciences of the University of Louisville.
 It is an advanced educational and training institute whose mission is to enhance the professional development of law enforcement practitioners.
 Since the creation of the Southern Police Institute in 1951, its program of instruction has been based on the belief that law enforcement is a demanding activity requiring the highest level of professional preparation.
 The Administrative Officers Course has been offered continuously since 1951.
 Today, it is our primary leadership development program.
 It is designed to provide a comprehensive and challenging educational experience that is intended to enhance the professional and personal lives of our students.

 The Administrative Officers Course is a twelve week (480 hour) in-residence, accredited college level educational program.
 The course curriculum is designed to develop informed, effective, ethically and technically competent law enforcement managers who are capable of assuming positions of leadership in their respective agencies.
 It is an appropriate course for individuals in or about to be promoted to middle and upper management positions.
 This comprehensive development program provides instruction in law enforcement issues, diagnostic problem solving, and administrative law.
 The varied methods of instruction used by the faculty permit participants to engage their individual creativity and initiative through the analytical examination of issues and problems faced by contemporary law enforcement executives.
 This course is required as a prerequisite for appointment to the position of police chief by many government jurisdictions throughout the United States.
 Numerous graduates of the Administrative Officers Course are among today's law enforcement leaders directing agencies throughout the United States and abroad.